 Come what may, I dived in.
 Well, Bonnie dived in.
 I just lay back and enjoyed the ride.
 I am a sucker for new experiences, but felt stupid for being so nervous.
 I am a grown-up lady; open-minded, curious and, I like to think in situations like this, cool as a cucumber.
 Not so.
 I may as well have blushed.

-We chatted about the process: she explained what her utterly pure intentions were with my vagina and delicate soul, then asked me about my relationship with my vagina, which turns out is a pretty hard question.
+We chatted about the process: she explained what her utterly pure intentions were with my vagina and delicate soul, then asked me about my relationship with my vagina, which turns out is a pretty hard question to answer.
 It stumped me.

 What is my relationship with my vagina?

 I didn’t know how to answer her, and all I could say, as by brain scanned its plethora of answers to weird questions, was “I don’t know.”
 I then repeated this several times, as if every time I said it, it would help to explain where I was coming from.

 But, I don’t know.
 I have never thought about it.
 Knowing she wanted some kind of answer – what’s the point if I can’t talk about it? – I explained to her that I have always been a fan of sex, I have not been sexually abused in my vagina, I don’t feel (much) shame and I don’t have (much) guilt.

 I have amazing, deep orgasms, and apparently I’m quite in touch with my yoni energy.
 I’m one of the lucky ones, she tells me, and goes on to say that although all women have vaginal baggage, it doesn’t have to be as drastic as rape or vaginal pillaging.
 It can be as simple as having sex when you don’t want to, which let’s face it, we’ve all done.

 It came down to this: have I always totally respected my body?
 Definitely not.
 And so, my vaginal soul needed work.